 His body was found in a friend's flat in the Georgian capital, Tbilisi, yesterday.
 A friend, Raul Usupov, with whom he had been playing backgammon, was also dead.

 Mr Zhvania, 41, was a pivotal figure in the ousting of Georgia's Soviet-era president, Edvard Shevardnadze, in 2003, in favour of the pro-US Mikhail Saakashvili.
 Relations with Russia have been strained over the presence of Russian troops, territorial disputes and Mr Saakashvili's US links.

-Investigators said it looked as though the men had been poisoned by carbon monoxide leaking from a faulty, Iranian-made gas-heater.
-But MP Amiran Shalamberidze suggested a link to Georgia's dispute with Russia over the breakaway region of South Ossetia.
-"There is the impression that these tragic facts didn't occur by chance," ITAR-Tass quoted him as saying.
-"But [they] were the result of interference from certain outside forces.
-These forces are acting from Russia."
+Investigators said the men may have been poisoned by carbon monoxide from a faulty gas-heater.
+But an MP, Amiran Shalamberidze, suggested a link to Georgia's dispute with Russia over the breakaway region of South Ossetia.
+"There is the impression these tragic facts didn't occur by chance," Itar-Tass quoted him as saying.
+"But [they] were the result of interference from certain outside forces ... acting from Russia."

-Russian Foreign Minister Sergei Lavrov dismissed such talk as nonsense.
-"The statements of those who rush to make judgements ... will remain on their consciences."
+The Russian Foreign Minister, Sergei Lavrov, dismissed such talk as nonsense.
+"The statements of those who rush to make judgements ... will remain on their consciences.Reuse content